 \begin{definition} A hypersurface $X\subset \CP^{N+1}_k$ over a field $k$ is called very general, if the coefficients of a defining equation are algebraically independent over the prime field of $k$. \end{definition}

-We say that a variety $X$ over a field $L$ degenerates to a variety $Y$ over an algebraically closed field $k$ if there is a discrete valuation ring $R$ with residue field $k$ and fraction field $K$ with $K\subset L$ and a flat $R$-scheme $\mathcal X\to \Spec R$ of finite type whose special fibre is $Y$ and such that $\mathcal X\times _KL\cong X$.
+We say that a variety $X$ over a field $L$ degenerates to a variety $Y$ over an algebraically closed field $k$ if there is a discrete valuation ring $R$ with residue field $k$ and fraction field $K$ with $K\subset L$ and a flat $R$-scheme $\mathcal X\to \Spec R$ of finite type whose special fibre is $Y$ and such that $\mathcal X\times _R L\cong X$.

-\begin{lemma} Let $\mathcal X\to B:=\CP ( H^0(\CP^{N+1}_k,\mathcal O(d)))$ be the universal family of degree $d$ hypersurfaces of dimension $N$ over a field $k$.
-Then the following hold: \begin{enumerate} \item The locus of very general hypersurfaces $B_{vg}\subset B$ is the complement of a countable union of closed subsets; it is non-empty if the transcendence degree of $k$ over the prime field is $\geq \dim B$. \item Let $X=X_b$ with $b\in B_{vg}$ be a very general hypersurface.
-There are (algebraically closed) field extensions $L/k(B)$ and $K/k$ together with an isomorphism of fields $\varphi:K\to L$ such that $\varphi$ induces an isomorphism of schemes
+\begin{lemma} Let $\mathcal X\to B\coloneq \CP ( H^0(\CP^{N+1}_k,\mathcal O(d)))$ be the universal family of degree $d$ hypersurfaces of dimension $N$ over a field $k$.
+Then the following hold: \begin{enumerate}[(1)] \item The locus of very general hypersurfaces $B_{vg}\subset B$ (as a set of schematic points) is the complement of a countable union of closed subsets; it is non-empty if the transcendence degree of $k$ over the prime field is $\geq \dim B$. \item Let $X$ be a very general hypersurface, namely $X = X_b$, where $b \in B_{vg}$.
+There are (algebraically closed) field extensions $L/k(B)$ and $K/k$ together with an isomorphism of fields $\varphi:K\to L$, such that $\varphi$ induces an isomorphism of schemes

 In particular, up to a base change, $X$ degenerates to any other hypersurface $Y\subset \CP_k^{N+1}$ of degree $d$ in the above sense. \end{enumerate} \end{lemma} \begin{proof} We have $B=\CP^{N'}$ for some integer $N'$.
 By definition, the complement of $B_{vg}\subset B$ is given by the union of all hypersurfaces in $B=\CP^{N'}$ that are defined over the prime field $k_0$ of $k$.
 This is a countable union and the complement contains a point as soon as $\operatorname{trdeg}_{k_0} k\geq \dim B$.
 This proves the first assertion.